Lep19/ibaldur-guide/README.md

 # Doing the Trick
 ## Setting Up
-Enter the room with 4 health and at least 5 hits of soul.
-This will allow for a max of 2 missed rotations.
+Enter the room with 4 health and at least 5 hits of soul to allow for a max of 2 missed rotations.
+You can enter with as little as 3 health and no soul or 2 health and 3 soul, but this isn't recommended until you're very confident in the trick/aren't willing to continue a run with missed rotations.

 Walk into the room and do a full jump as you pass the marked point on this sign.
 You should land on the right edge of the little platform and be able to walk under the Shade.